patmanteau/iclc/README.md

 ==========================================

 iclc is a simple, interactive, command line calculator.
 It employs basic parsing technique.
-Beware, though: It's not bugfree and it leaks memory all over the plane.
+Beware, though: It has bugs and it leaks.
+Bad dog.

 iclc is written in plain C99 and should compile on most systems with only minor adjustments.
 C99 support is required, though.